 Attached is a copy of the appropriate forms and information available from the district.

-If you would like to make an inquiry please either contact the office, or submit a Flood Hazard Information Sheet for either the Unincorporated County or the City of Nogales.
-Please provide the tax code identification number (assessors property number) and or street address, and if available, the legal description, and submit the form to the Santa Cruz County Flood Control District.
+If you would like to make an inquiry please submit a Flood Hazard Information Sheet.
+Fill out the form and hit the "Submit" button.
+Please provide the tax code identification number (assessors property number) and or street address, and if available, the legal description.

 For all inquiries via the fax or phone, please allow up to 10 business days for a reply.
 All walk-in inquiries will be handled as soon as possible depending on personnel availability.
 There is currently no charge for these services.